Easy Ways to Deal with Seasonal Allergies in Cats

 What is My Cat Allergic to?

 Once you determine that your cat is suffering from allergies, your next job is to find out potential causes.
 Your pet may be allergic to something in your furnishings or carpets, cleaning products, or even its own food.
 It may also be allergenic to pollens, dust mites, or grasses.
 Many many cats develop allergies with time.
-If not treated properly, allergies caused from insect bites may lead to itchy welts or hives.
+If not treated properly, allergies caused by insect bites may lead to itchy welts or hives.

 First Steps in Treating Cat Allergies